IvanAnikin/IvanAnikin/README.md

 - You can find more information about me on this page: https://supercoolserver.azurewebsites.net/api/Default/About_Me

-- My two main projects are:
+- My last main coding projects are:
     - https://github.com/IvanAnikin/AutopilotCar
     - https://github.com/IvanAnikin/ml_games

-  hope you'll like 'em